 The seat of Shortland stretches from Charlestown and Kahibah in the North, Cardiff, Boolaroo and Speers Point in the West and through to Budgewoi, San Remo and Lake Munmorah in the South.
 Pat has lived in this community for most of his life – he grew up on the Central Coast and now lives in Lake Macquarie, where he and his wife are raising their two young children.

 Pat joined the Labor party when he was 15 years old.
 He studied Economics at the University of Sydney and has worked developing economic policy in the mining and manufacturing industry.
 He spent six years as an economic adviser in the areas of climate change, industry and defence.

-Pat was appointed the Shadow Assistant Minister for Climate Change and Energy and Shadow Assistant Minister for Infrastructure in July 2016.
+From 2013-2016, he held the positions of Shadow Assistant Minister for Climate Change and Energy and Shadow Assistant Minister for Infrastructure.

 Deputy Chair, House of Representatives Standing Committee on the Environment and Energy (2016 – present)